Decision guide

 TLDR

 The best Brightwheel alternative for licensed childcare centers is PebbleDesk.
-Brightwheel is built around parent engagement — daily photos, messaging, and activity updates.
+Brightwheel is built around parent engagement: daily photos, messaging, and activity updates.
 PebbleDesk is built around what directors actually get audited on: staff-to-child ratios, subsidy billing records, and attendance documentation.
-Starting at $29/month with no setup fee.
+Starting at $20/month for in-home daycares and $50/month for licensed centers up to 75 children.
+No setup fee.

 Quick Verdict

 The best Brightwheel alternative for licensed childcare centers is PebbleDesk.
-Brightwheel is built around parent engagement — daily photos, messaging, and activity updates.
+Brightwheel is built around parent engagement: daily photos, messaging, and activity updates.
 PebbleDesk is built around what directors actually get audited on: staff-to-child ratios, subsidy billing records, and attendance documentation.
-Starting at $29/month with no setup fee.
+Starting at $20/month for in-home daycares and $50/month for licensed centers up to 75 children.
+No setup fee.

 | Feature | Brightwheel | PebbleDesk |